 - This tends to be a very competitive sector of real estate investing since the entry barriers are so low.

 - The time commitment to get the investment started can be extensive (60+ hours).
-It takes time to find the right property and an owner who will agree to your terms.
 Once you have located the right property, you need to find a tenant to match to the property.
-Depending on the market, this can also take time.
-There will be some paperwork to fill out on a one-time basis (the leases, the option, etc.)
+Again, depending on the market, this can also take time.
+Once you have located all of the parties, there is some paperwork to fill out on a one-time basis (the leases, the option, etc.)

 - Because you signed the lease with the landlord, you are legally and financially responsible for the lease.
 This means that if your subtenant does not pay rent, you are still required to pay the landlord the rent and any late fees.

 - Some leases contain clauses that forbid subleasing, and the landlord must be notified and agree to sublease before you can sign an agreement with a subtenant.

 An investor who is interested in wholesaling, sometimes referred to as assignments, gets a property under contract for an attractive price, and then assigns the contract to another buyer, usually another investor.
 The first investor will be paid a fee for their work.
 The purchaser of the contract gets all the rights and accepts all the responsibilities of the contract.